Choose from the only four registered brands, including the Pitney Bowes franking machine

 Companies that regularly send out mail in medium to large quantities can get huge benefits from using a franking machine.
-As well as being quick and easy to use, they can also help your company to save as much as 34% on mail.
+As well as being quick these easy to use tools can also help your company to save as much as 32% on mail.
+Here at Business Quotes, we can help you source the best Franking Machines prices available!

 Machines vary in terms of how much mail they can handle, and consequently come at different price points, but they are all able to help you make your mailing process more streamline.

-With fewer opportunities for human error, accurate tracking of costs, plus uniquely branded items of mail, your company’s ability to communicate with customers and suppliers can be greatly enhanced with the addition of a franking machine.
+With fewer opportunities for human error, accurate tracking of costs, plus uniquely branded items of mail, your company’s ability to communicate with customers and suppliers can be greatly enhanced with this addition.

-Our guide is intended to untangle some of the mysteries surrounding franking machines, and to help you come to a clear decision about whether using franked mail is right for your company, and if so, the kinds of device it is worth investigating when you get competitive quotes for franking machines.
+Our guide is intended to untangle some of the mysteries surrounding franking machines and franking machine cost, and to help you come to a clear decision about whether using franked mail is right for your company, and if so, the kinds of device it is worth investigating when you get competitive quotes.

 Because franking machines are also electronically connected to Royal Mail, the costs are always up to the minute and accurate.
 Also, Royal Mail classes all franked mail as business mail – something that cannot be guaranteed with stamps.